smilies-polito/Veriside/docs/guide/exe_verilator.rst

    When using :vlopt:`--threads`, VCD tracing is parallelized, using the same number of threads as passed to :vlopt:`--threads`.

+.. option:: --trace-side

+   Enable SIDE waveform tracing in the model.
+The SIDE format is similar to VCD format usage, but the output is switching activity rather than signal values.
+This is useful for power analysis.

 .. option:: --trace-coverage

    With :vlopt:`--trace` and ``--coverage-*``, enable tracing to include a